 - Six five folds

 - One six fold accumulator

-Usually you would need at least two selections to make a profit and probably three or four on the larger bets, although this would always depend on the exact odds of the horses in question.
-However, increasingly some bookmakers offer enhanced odds should you only get one winner that can sometimes lead to a profit or at the very least restrict your losses – but more on that shortly.
+Usually you would need at least two selections to come in to make a net win, and realistically three or four on the larger bets, although this would always depend on the exact odds of the horses in question.
+However, increasingly bookmakers are offering enhanced odds should you only get one winner that can sometimes lead to a net win or at the very least restrict your losses – but more on that shortly.